 A cluster of pure white Danach flowers with golden streaks bloomed beautifully together, indicating their lavish consumption of sunlight and water.

 Danachs were common enough outside of Ferrent, but their coloration was dependent on the amount of sunlight and nutrients they get prior to the opening of the flower bud.
 Pure white Danachs like these meant that someone had worked extremely hard growing and caring for them.
 As if in comparison, another cluster of light yellow Danachs sprouted just a short distance away.

 “Cerulean Vacadils, violet Gerinnis, white Dafilins, even the coveted silver and red Tasiens… this is remarkable.”
 He complimented the different varieties.

 Flowers he’d only read about in books were here in tight communities, blooming sporadically together.

-“Mrs. Hulens, our gardener, planted and grew all these.”
-Sylvia spoke, coming to stand next to him.
+“Mrs. Hulens, our gardener planted and grew all these.”
+Sylvia spoke, moving to stand next to him.